jpspadaro/jpspadaro.github.io/index.md

 >
 > Want to read more?
 Check out [here.](/writing)

+---

 > # <i class="fa fa-desktop"></i> Development
 > ## Heroku
 > Developing scalable web applications has been my most recent hobby-project.
 Currently I'm tinkering with a procedurely generated text adventure written in python using Heroku and Django.
+> ## BASH
+> I currently manage a fleet of about 70 Macs in an educational environment.
+Why wouldn't I use scripting.
+It's all (weird) Unix under the hood anyway.
+>
+> What I'm currently hacking is [here.](/development)

 <i class="fa fa-pencil-square-o"></i> Writing | <i class="fa fa-desktop"></i> Development
 ---- | ----